Wider bird flu spread raises concern for humans, animal health body says

 Animal and human flu viruses tend to mutate, raising concern that one will turn into one which can be transmitted between mammals, including humans.

-The European Food Safety Agency (EFSA) warned on Wednesday of a large-scale bird flu pandemic if the virus becomes transmissible between people as humans lack immunity against the virus.
+The European Food Safety Agency warned on April 3 of a large-scale bird flu pandemic if the virus becomes transmissible between people as humans lack immunity against the virus.
 REUTERS